VedPillewar/Free-For-All./README.md

    HARDWARE BOARD:-"Raspberry Pi 4/5"

-   PROBLEM STATEMENT:- Code for blinking of LED.
+   PROBLEM STATEMENT:- Code for blinking of LED by using IR sensors.

    CODE NO :- 9